The Modern HR Onboarding Checklist: Automate New Hire Paperwork

 This manual, repetitive process isn't just inefficient; it's a breeding ground for errors that create payroll delays and compliance risks.
 It also creates a clunky, impersonal first impression for your new hire.

 There is a better way.
-By shifting your approach from manual data entry to an automated, profile-based workflow, you can streamline the entire process.
+By shifting your approach from manual data entry to an automated, profile-based workflow, you can cut the entire process down to a fraction of the time.
 This checklist outlines a modern approach to new hire paperwork.

 Step 1: Create the Master Employee Profile